ovh/docs/pages/platform/ai-training/33_TUTO_debug_job/guide.en-au.md

 section: Tutorials
 order: 5
 ---

-*Last updated 23rd February 2021.*
+**Last updated 04th of October, 2021.**

 ## Objective

-This tutorial tries to give you some hints about how you could debug your jobs if things go wrong.
+This tutorial gives you some hints on how to debug your jobs if things go wrong.

 ## Requirements